 Prepping and cutting the beetroot is the hardest part.
 Making the beetroot curry is the easiest.

 I like to add just the smallest amount of spice to flavor this curry.
-I use my own curry powder to add flavor.
+I use my own homemade curry powder to add flavor.
 If you can’t make it however, I recommend using ground coriander and cumin (and maybe a pod of cardamom).

 Since the beetroot is cooked in coconut milk, the resulting curry gravy is creamy, sweet, with a touch of spice (you can adjust the heat to your liking), and it’s also got that gorgeous deep pink/red color!

 The cook time will vary depending on how you cut the beetroot.
 The way I cut it, it only takes about 10-15 minutes for the beetroot to be cooked to perfection.
 Larger pieces will take a bit longer.
 I also like to cook this Sri Lankan beetroot curry with the lid off (to allow excess liquid to evaporate).
-I prefer to add water towards the end if needed, rather than having too much liquid at the beginning, which would dilute the flavors in the curry.

 The result is a healthy, flavorful, comforting curry, that I often eat just by itself! 🙂

-What can I pair with beetroot curry?
+What to pair with beetroot curry

-Spice grinder – to make the Sri Lankan curry powder
+- Spice grinder – to make the Sri Lankan curry powder

 Sri Lankan Beetroot Curry

-- 2 cloves of garlic chopped finely
+- 2 cloves garlic chopped finely

-- 5 - 6 curry leaves
+- 5 – 6 curry leaves fresh or dried

 - ½ tsp Sri Lankan curry powder or ¼ tsp each of ground coriander and cumin

-- ¼ tsp heaped turmeric
+- ¼ tsp ground turmeric heaped

 - ½ tsp cayenne pepper optional